Raptyyy/rapty_ac_vr_guide/README.md

 **Using SteamVR (Generally not recommended):**
 1. First make sure that you have successfully set up Quest link or Air link and that the headset is connected to your PC - [Tutorial how to do so](https://www.meta.com/help/quest/articles/headsets-and-accessories/oculus-link/connect-with-air-link/)
 2. Install and set up SteamVR from Steam
 3. In content manager go to Settings > Assetto Corsa > Video and set "Rendering Mode" to "OpenVR"

+### Oculus / Meta additional notes and troubleshooting

+- Game lagging when using the headset wirelessly: Your router might not be able to handle the high amount of bandwidth required for a smooth experience, this will generally show as high network latency.
+- USB-C, Make sure your headset runs USB 3 and not USB 2, if it keeps connecting via USB 2 even with a new cable and using a USB 3 port, reset your headset to factory defaults which will fix the issue.
+- using USB-C set the bitrate to 500mbps or higher in the Oculus Debug Tool.
+More info about the [Oculus Debug Tool here](https://smartglasseshub.com/oculus-debug-tool/).

 </details>